 - Important family pictures

-Be sure to update the information your have store each year.
+You’ll want to update the information you have stored each year.
 A good time to do this is when you update your 72-hour kit.
 You will have an added sense of security knowing that your family’s most vital information will be available to you if you should ever have an unforeseen crisis.

 MORE INFORMATION